Chia Seeds and the Holy Spirit

 This is just enough of a deflection to send Dad's mind back to memories of my kind-hearted vegan-activist client; his dissertation on chia seeds is derailed just enough for me to turn to him and acknowledge, "Dad, I'm super happy you are always taking such good care of yourself.
 Keep it up, because I'm throwing your ass in a home if you get sick and decrepit on us."

 Julie calls from the bathroom to ask whether I have any dry shampoo.
-Being flopped to and fro in Dad's avoidance of potholes has made her feel like freshening up.
-I walk into the bathroom and grab an Aveda product that claims to wash hair without water, which basically means applying a delicious-smelling talcum powder to oily roots.
+Being flopped to and fro in Dad's avoidance of potholes made her feel like she needed to freshen up.
+I walk into the bathroom and grab an Aveda product that claims to wash hair without water, which basically means applying a nice-smelling talcum powder to oily roots.

 "Well, regardless of what's in it," I respond, "you'd better not put any more of it on your hair.
 You look ridiculous!"
 I try to swish some of it out of her hair with my fingertips.

-"I look like I belong in the British court in my powdered wig!"
+"I look like I belong in the British court in my powder wig!"
 Julie exclaims.

 Run, Julie, Run!

-The next morning I make delicious bulletproof coffee after a night of solid sleep.
+The next morning, I make delicious bulletproof coffee after a night of solid sleep.
 Known to many as "butter coffee," this trendy craze that has caught on in the health and fitness worlds has become a daily ritual for me.
-Today, when there or three of us who drink coffee, it's a long process, making each espresso shot with an AeroPress and carefully adding Kerrygold butter and MCT oil.s.
-It's an act of love for me, until my sister drinks her second cup and declares that her stomach is suddenly rumbling.
+Today, when two or three of us drink coffee, it's a long process, making each espresso shot with an AeroPress and carefully adding Kerrygold butter and MCT oil.
+It's an act of love for me until my sister drinks her second cup and declares that her stomach is suddenly rumbling.
 I decide that now is not the best time to tell her that I just remembered you're supposed to gradually build up a tolerance for MCT oil.
-You should start with, say, a teaspoon.
-Out of habit, I made all 6 cups that morning with a tablespoon each, not a teaspoon.
-This means that Julie's grumbling tummy has triple the dose of a highly concentrated oil that is supposed to be slowly introduced into one's diet.
-This is most apparent when we are miles from my house during our morning walk and Julie turns silent.
+This means that Julie's grumbling tummy has received a triple dose of a highly concentrated oil that is supposed to be slowly introduced into one's diet.
+This is most apparent when we are miles from my house during our morning walk, and Julie turns silent.

 Call it sister's intuition, but I know she is doing everything in her power not to focus on the fact that she is right on the edge of panicking at the thought of possibly crapping her pants.
 I can tell that my little sister, in true Arthur fashion, is mustering the strength to endure the discomfort, and I know she's doing it with incredible confidence, certain that she can easily sprint to my house if her tenacity and fortitude should crumble.